smartcontractkit/chainlink-ccip/docs/Faq.md

 ### Why are my Pods failing with the `Init:ImagePullBackOff` error after deploying Crib?

 - **Check Kubernetes Events**: Run the `kge` command to list Kubernetes events.
 This can help you understand the underlying issue.
-- **Image Repository Configuration**: If you are using a custom image or an image from a different repository, ensure that you set the environment variable `DEVSPACE_IMAGE`.
+- **Image Repository Configuration**: If you are using a custom image or an image from a different repository, ensure that you set the environment variable `DEVSPACE_IMAGE` and, if specifying a tag via the `-o ...` argument, that the tag exists.

 ### I have deployed a CRIB environment on a local Kind cluster, but Pods are in a pending state.